-For a Second or Third Date: Upper Buena Vista
+For the Second or Third Date: Upper Buena Vista

 When You’re Approaching the ‘What Are We?’
-Stage: The Design District
+Stage: Miami Design District

-When You’re Both Sick of Miami: West Palm Beach
+When You’re Both Sick of Miami: Boynton Beach

 You’ve been dating for a few months, you’ve met each other’s friends and you’re even planning a summer vacation in Cabo.
 But when it comes to date night, you’ve run out of things to do, which means it’s time to get creative.
 You don’t have time to go far, but you want something that’s romantic and fresh.
 Enter Sunset Harbour, a charming neighborhood in South Beach.
 This relaxed area offers minimal crowds, pristine beaches and delicious detours.
 Start with a late lunch at Dirt, a farm-to-counter fast-casual eatery replete with fresh salads, wraps and bowls.
 Then set up beach towels in South Pointe Park and relax with books and a bottle of wine.
 Once the sun sets, grab dinner at Joe’s Take Away.
 We’re thinking stone crabs (it’s the season, after all) and, of course, key lime pie.